 2015 Change in California Divorce Law

+2015 has brought change to California divorce law.
 When you are trying to get a divorce, it’s hard without a divorce attorney on your side.
 When children are involved, or when alimony payments are an issue, a family law attorney will help you work out a custody arrangement, alimony and child support.
 It is possible to find a San Diego divorce lawyer that will work closely with you to ease the stress of this difficult process.
 The biggest change in 2015 regarding California divorce is regarding the date of separation.

 The Date of Separation